garrandall/popular-music-data/tracks/i-never-seen-a-man-cry--aka-i-seen-a-man-die--scarface.md

 And the life you used to live will reflect in your momma's face I still gotta' wonder why
 I never seen a man cry
-Untill I seen a man die
+Until I seen a man die

-Chorus: 2x

 I hear you breathin' but your heart no longer sounds strong But you're kinda scared of diein' so you hold on